cancub/network-simulation/README.md

 - begin to build up network layer
-	- add ports, creating a queue for each port so that a process in the application layer can send and receive their own queue
+	- add sockets, creating a queue for each socket so that a process in the application layer can send and receive their own queue
-		- the ports list should be a thread-safe vector of port objects that starts off empty
+		- the sockets list should be a thread-safe vector of port objects that starts off empty
-		- port objects are comprised of:
+		- socket objects are comprised of:
 			- port number
 			- process name
 			- thread safe queue that both the process and the main demuxer can reference
 		- each application, as it starts, does the following:
-			- waits on a mutex for the vector
-			- checks to see if its desired port number is taken by scanning the ports in the array
-			- if it isn't taken, it inserts a port object at the sorted position in the array
-			- if it is taken, it find the next highest port it can take and does the above
+			- calls the create_socket function of the host with a desired port number
-		- this way, when a packet arrives, the demuxer can look at the port number and add the underlying PDU to the queue for the process and also scan through the open ports to see if any of these queues have frames to send
+		- this way, when a packet arrives, the demuxer can look at the port number and add the underlying PDU to the queue for the process
+		- for the sake of simplicity, at this point applications/processes will simply place tx frames into the usual tx queue

 	- start off by assuming that hosts already have mac address and IP
-	- add functionality for encaspulation of network layer PDU as MAC layer PSU

 	- stations must obtain an IP
 	- set up basic ip frames such as bootp, icmp, arp